The Collection Process

 DOR has an online payment system through INtax that allows taxpayers to set up a payment plan and or pay their bill in full.

 Generally, in order to establish a payment plan, the amount of tax due must be greater than $100.
 A ten percent penalty will still be incurred and interest will continue to accrue until the tax debt is paid in full.

 Anyone who owes is strongly encouraged to pay their bill in full to avoid further penalty and interest.

-Payment plans can be set for 12 and 24-month increments, depending on the amount of the tax bill.
-Hoosiers wishing to take advantage of this option can find out if they are eligible by accessing INtax
+Payment plans can be set from 12 to 36-month increments, depending on the amount of the tax bill.
+Hoosiers wishing to take advantage of this option can find out if they are eligible by accessing INtax.

 For more information about setting up a payment plan with DOR, you may contact us at: 317-232-2165, Monday through Friday 8 a.m. - 4:30 p.m., EST.

 There are exceptions for the amount of the penalty for specific tax types.
 If you have additional questions on the exceptions for penalties you may call 317-233-4018.